superfet/faithfulco.github.io/content/home/experience.md

         * Delivered presentations in conferences, workshops and meet-ups, as a way of communicating my findings.
         * Championed the establishment of a multi-disciplinary research team developing innovative solutions to African challenges with the help of Mathematics, Artificial Intelligence and Data Science.
         * Published two research papers in reputable international journals.
-        ### West Scotland Regional Network Coordinator
-        * Leading 76 Commonwealth scholars and fellows from different countries across 5 UK universities.
-        * Building a strong, dynamic, and friendly network by providing opportunities for interaction between Scholars
-        * Organising of events that helps scholars make the best of their in the UK.
-        * Working with other Regional Coordinators and University Representatives

   - title: Data & Research Scientist (Part time)
     company: Masterpiece Digital Research Consulting.